Household and car batteries

 • The production of new batteries, fertilisers, waste bins and plant pots

-In Albury, you can dispose of your unwanted vehicle and household batteries at either the Albury Recycling Centre located at the Albury Waste Management Centre or at the many local drop off locations listed here around town:
+In Albury, you can dispose of your unwanted household batteries at either the Albury Recycling Centre located at the Albury Waste Management Centre or at the many local drop off locations listed here around town:

 Albury City Council Offices